Article

 3. Diet

-The food you feed your baby will help them to build their immunity by providing micronutrients.
-Make sure your baby eats fruit and veggies as well as fish, meat, nuts and whole grains – all of these contain vitamins and micronutrients needed for immunity.
+The food you feed your baby will help them build immunity by providing micronutrients.
+Make sure your baby eats healthy foods like fruit and veggies as well as fish, meat, nuts, and whole grains – all of these contain vitamins and micronutrients needed for immunity.

 4. Supplements